-There are strict guidelines for any students wanting to study non discovery modules in the School of Design:
+There are strict guidelines for any students wanting to study modules in the School of Design:

-- you must have at least one year's experience of studying Design in your home university and your degree or major should correspond to one of the following programmes: Graphic Design and Communication, Textile Design, Fashion Marketing, Fashion Design or Art and Design
+- to be accepted onto most Design modules, you must have at least one year's experience of studying Design in your home university and your degree or major should correspond to one of the following programmes: Graphic Design and Communication, Textile Design, Fashion Marketing, Fashion Design or Art and Design

 - you will be asked to supply a pdf portfolio of more than five images no larger than 15 megabytes for studio/ practical Design modules.